OberlinExCo/OberlinExCo.github.io/index.md

 title: Oberlin ExCo
 layout: home
 ---

+## Course Application Opening Soon

+Applications to teach an ExCo during the Spring 2021 semester are opening the week of October 4th.

+<a href="/apply/apply" class="primary-btn about-btn">Read More</a>

 ## ExCo Course Catalog Fall 2020

 Our schedule of classes for the Fall semester is now out!